 There’s a certain amount of respect for both types of design.
 Old school print designers are in awe of what’s achievable on the web.
 Moreover, new age web designers are covetousness of the perpetuity of the printed product.

-As a design company we do all sorts of designs, print design, logo and graphic design, web design, and all of these work together to build brands and build marketability.
-In this post we are going to look at some advice for web designers wanting to learn about the world print.
+As a design company we do all sorts of designs: print design, logo and graphic design, and web design.
+All of these work together to build brands and marketability.
+In this post, we are going to look at some advice for web designers wanting to learn about the world of print.

 To start, file size habits of the web and the print designer are on two different spectrums.
 The web designer should strive to keep the file sizes and the amount of information necessary to display a web page to the absolute minimum.
 Print designers when preparing artwork, however, should find the highest resolution files and not worry, within reason, about the file size.
 The main exception to this is when you have built a logo file that is 7 or even 10 gigs.
 At that point you will end up spending 10, 15, maybe even 20 minutes just waiting for the file to open.

 So, images should ideally be the same size as they will be printed and set to 300ppi – not 72ppi.
 So if your client has provided you with low resolution images, see if you can locate their source and find the original larger, higher resolution image.
 If it comes right down to it, contact the photographer to acquire the quality of images that you need.

 Dear web designer, break the ritual of shrinking files and stop worrying about file size for once!

 Resolution concerns bitmapped images and photography.
 But if you’re talking logos, diagrams, straight lines, shapes, etc., it’s vectors that we need to talk about!